V/H/S/94: "The Empty Wake"

-Funeral home worker Hailey is assigned to host a wake from the recently deceased Andrew Edwards, whose family has requested that the service be recorded during the night.
+Funeral home worker Hailey is assigned to host a wake for the recently deceased Andrew Edwards, whose family has requested that the service be recorded during the night.
 Hailey's boss Ronald and another worker, Tim, leave the building as a thunderstorm commences outside and the power flickers.

 Hailey hears strange noises from Andrew's coffin and calls Tim to say that Andrew may still be alive.
 Tim quells her worries and explains that the body is most likely releasing gases that are causing the noises.
 A man named Gustav arrives to the funeral home, during which Hailey allows him to pay his respects; he thanks her for the opportunity and leaves.
 Hailey then calls her friend Sharon and asks her to check in the local obituaries for Andrew's name.

 Sharon reveals to Hailey that Andrew had died by suicide, having leapt from a church's roof while shouting gibberish.
 The power goes out and the coffin suddenly jerks in Hailey's direction.
 She attempts to flee, but discovers the doors are chained shut.
 When Hailey returns, she finds the coffin tipped over and empty.
 Andrew's corpse attacks her, but he cannot see her because the top of his head is missing.
 Hailey hides behind the coffin and finds the top of Andrew's head, whose eyes lock onto her.

-While Andrew finds and attacks Hailey, the thunderstorm strikes the funeral home, killing them both.
+While Andrew finds and attacks Hailey, the tornado strikes the funeral home, killing them both.
 When it departs, a possessed Hailey rises and crawls out the window as the footage ends.